Principal Investigators

 • Carrie Oser, PhD, Professor – College of Arts and Sciences

-• Anne E. Ray, PhD, Assistant Professor – Department of Health, Behavior, & Science
+• Anne E. Ray, PhD, Associate Professor – College of Public Health

 • Sean D. Regnier, PhD, Post-Doctoral Fellow – Department of Behavioral Science